srobo-legacy/comp-poltergeist/README.md

 * redis, version 2.6 or later
 * redis-py
 * docopt
+* PyYAML

+You can install the python related pre-reqs using `./install`.

 Since the poltergeist library uses a redis instance as its datastore, a redis-server needs to be running for poltergeist to do anything useful.